datastax/pulsar-jms/README.md

 This repository contains a copy of the TCK in order to automate the execution of the tests.

 In the tck-executor module you find:
-- the Java Code needed to initialize the TCK (JNDIInitialContextFactory)
+- the Java Code needed to initialize the TCK (`JNDIInitialContextFactory.java`)
-- the configuration file for the TCK runner: ts.jte
+- the configuration file for the TCK runner: `ts.jte`
-- a file that contains the excluded tests that cannot pass with this client: ts.jtx (see below for the list of unsupported features)
+- a file that contains the excluded tests that cannot pass with this client: `ts.jtx` (see below for the list of unsupported features)
-- a couple of scripts to run Aaache Pulsar 2.7.1, configure the Transaction Coordinator and prepare for the execution of the TCK
+- a couple of scripts to run Apache Pulsar 2.7.1, configure the Transaction Coordinator and prepare for the execution of the TCK

 With this command you build the package, run unit tests and then you run the TCK